sebogh/panache/README.md

 Obviously, the style definitions above may work for the user `sebastian` but are likely to fail for a different user.
-This is where parameterized style definitions may be handy.
+This is where parameterized style definitions come into play.

 panache uses [{{ mustache }}](https://github.com/mustache/mustache.github.com)
-as template engine.
-Through that, panache allows to use "tags" in style definitions, wich are substituted based on commandline options and some defaults.
+as template engine for style files.
+Through that, panache allows to use "keywords" in style definitions, wich are substituted based on commandline options and some defaults.
 Using this, the above definition of the `germanwikihtml`-style may be rewritten as follows: